Presidents Session

 Learn about the impacts of BSAS accreditation

-Login to mySociety to view your CPD points
+Login to your account to update and view your CPD points

 Continuing professional development (CPD) involves maintaining and enhancing the knowledge, skills and experience related to your professional activities.